fhmwg/current-tags/stage1-overview.md

-# FHMWG REC 1 — Summary
+# FHMWG REC 1 — Technical Summary

+This document is a technical summary of the full normative specification which may be found at <https://github.com/fhmwg/current-tags/blob/master/stage1-draft2.md>.

+There is also an executive summary in draft which will be linked form here when it is publicly published.

 ## Purpose